Reading Time: 8 minutes read

 Like an eye, a camera lens has an “iris” that controls the aperture.
 Inside each lens is a set of blades that open or close making the aperture wider or smaller.
 The aperture size controls how much light gets in and how exposed the photo will be.
 The more light that comes through the lens, the brighter the image.

 Lenses have varying numbers of aperture blades, depending on the price and quality of the lens.
 A basic lens has five or six blades on the aperture.
 More professional lenses may have nine or more blades on the aperture.
 Aperture blades can also be placed straight or rounded on the lens.
-The aperture shape itself is often a polygon or a hexagon rather than a perfect circle.
+The aperture shape is often a polygon or a hexagon rather than a perfect circle.

 An image sensor is a photo-sensitive semiconductor that captures light rays and converts them to electronic signals.
 These signals transform into a color image based on a processor inside a camera.
 Larger cameras have larger sensors and smaller cameras have smaller sensors.
 A smaller sensor captures a smaller portion of the image.

-Aperture also changes how images look by controlling the depth of field.
+From largest aperture to lowest aperture, aperture can also changes how images look by controlling the depth of field.
 Depth of field refers to how much or how little of the scene is in focus.
 Photographs with a large depth of field have a larger focus area, while images with a shallow depth of field have a small area in focus.

 What controls aperture?

-Aperture is controlled by several important factors, including focal length, which in turn controls the depth of field.
+Aperture is controlled by several important factors, including focal length, which controls the depth of field.
 Depth of field and the camera lens size, combined with the light source and the photographer’s need, controls aperture.
 Here’s how:

 The focal length is the distance from the lens’s center to the imaging point (focal plane) where the light for the image is collected.
 When a lens is described as a “50mm lens,” it refers to focal length.
 Different focal lengths create different levels of magnification and change the viewing angle of the resulting photograph.
 Camera lenses with short focal lengths have a wide-angle of view, while longer focal length lenses will have stronger magnification, such as a telephoto lens.